How is a course structured?

 How long can you access the course for?

 Course access lengths vary.
 They're shown on the course page and typically will be between 3-12 months.
 In this time you have full access to take and retake all the modules.

 What equipment do you need for the course?

 You can take the course on a computer, tablet or smartphone but you may need additional materials or equipment to practice techniques.
 View the minimum requirement here.

 Are there any other requirements for the course?

-Some courses require you to be above a certain age or have a certain level of English.
-These requirements will be explained on the course page.
+Some courses require you to be above a certain age, e.g. forklift operator's certificate minimum age is 15.
+These requirements will usually be explained on the course page.